 He'd have liked to be a scholar himself... making great discoveries about the deepest nature of things.
 [But] as far as Malcolm knew there were no openings in scholarship for a bright boy with a canoe.
 (The Book of Dust, Philip Pullman)

 Roy is rollicking Roy the wild ride of a mood, and Pam is sediment Pam who stands on the shore and sobs.
 One mood is the meal, the next mood is the check.
 (Surrender the Pink, Carrie Fisher)

 Contact me for a telephone chat or to make an initial appointment.
 My fee is £35 for a 50-minute session (concessions can be discussed if you are on a low income).
-Friday is my main day at Lightwell but I can sometimes do Tuesday or Thursday appointments.
+Wednesday and Friday are my main days at Lightwell but I can sometimes do Tuesday appointments.
 Skype is an option once we've had some face-to-face sessions.

 The Lightwell Practice, 8 Chapel Hill, Skipton BD23 1NL email@example.com